 - Associated acute biliary pancreatitis with cholangitis: within 24 hours of presentation (see “Acute pancreatitis” for further details)

-- ERCP in combination with any of the following:
+- Procedure consists of an ERCP combined with any of the following:

-Laparoscopic bile duct exploration (LBCDE; intraoperative stone extraction)
+Laparoscopic bile duct exploration (LCBDE; intraoperative stone extraction)

 - Procedure: incision is made either on the cystic duct (transcystic approach) or CBD directly (choledochotomy approach) and the stone is either flushed out or manually extracted